jmcc-137/talle-subconsultas-procesos-almacenados/taller.md

     IN nombre_puesto VARCHAR(50)
 )
 BEGIN
-    SELECT de.nombre
+    IF EXISTS (SELECT 1 FROM puestos WHERE puesto = nombre_puesto) THEN SELECT de.nombre
         FROM datosempleados AS de
         JOIN puestos AS p ON de.puesto_id = p.id
         WHERE p.puesto = nombre_puesto;
+    ELSE
+        SELECT 'puesto no encontrado' AS Mensaje;
+    END IF;
 END;
 //